 At Enliven we like to make sure there is always plenty of nutritious and delicious food to enjoy.
 Of course, residents’ breakfast, lunch, dinner and dessert are all provided, but there are always snacks, fruit and morning and afternoon tea treats on hand.

 Enliven’s menus are co-designed by a dietitian and chef to ensure there is plenty of diversity and that the meals are nutritious and satisfying.
 We are also able to cater for special dietary needs, such as diabetic meals, gluten or dairy free, finger foods or soft food.

 Enliven cooks make it their mission to talk with residents often about the foods they like and dislike, and do their best to cater to individual tastes and preferences.

 At Enliven we believe that pets and animal companions can have huge benefits to the health and wellbeing of elders.

 Pets can be both calming and energising; they provide companionship, opportunities for physical activity and can calm anxiety, reduce stress and lower blood pressure.
-That’s why we offer a unique opportunity for elders to move into Cashmere Heights Home with their pet (as long as the pet gets on with other people and animals, and isn’t too big!).
+That’s why we offer a unique opportunity for elders to move into Brightwater Home with their pet (as long as the pet gets on with other people and animals, and isn’t too big!).